sugguandmuggu/drive-project/README.md

 3. Set the URL to `https://driveproject-a525e7ef0526.herokuapp.com/drive/download-file/`.
 4. Add a query parameter `file_id` with the ID of the file you want to download.
 5. Click `Send`.

+## Chat App

+The `chat_app` provides real-time chat functionality within the DriveProject.
+Below are the details on how to use the chat app.

+### Usage

+1. **Access the chat app**:
+    - Open your browser and navigate to `https://driveproject-a525e7ef0526.herokuapp.com/chat/%3Croom-name%3E`.
+2. **Send and receive messages**:
+    - Once in a chat room, you can send and receive messages in real-time.

 **Author**: Saksham Jaiswal
 **Email**: jaiswalsaksham32@gmail.com